php-ru/symfony-docs-ru/frontend/encore/advanced-config.rst

 For example, suppose you need to set `Webpack's watchOptions`_ setting.
 To do that, modify the config after fetching it from Encore:

+..
+TODO update the following config example when https://github.com/symfony/webpack-encore/pull/486 is merged and configureWatchOptions() is introduced

 .. code-block:: javascript

     // webpack.config.js